optimazter/relu_plot_lib/relu_plot_lib/README.md

 https://github.com/user-attachments/assets/a8744c57-70a8-48db-9ebc-835a002256c1

-An example on how to implement the simple FlutterPlot Plot in the video above is shown below.
+An example on how to implement the simple relu_plot_lib Plot in the video above is shown below.

 ```dart
 Plot(